NotitiaAI/Code-Of-Conduct/CODE_OF_CONDUCT.md

-# Notitia AI menmber Code of Conduct
+# Notitia AI Member Code of Conduct

 ## Our Pledge